 Key features

-• Strong audience engagement and reaction
+• Often includes audience participation to increase engagement and fairness

 Pros